 The NPF, RSES and the LAP Guidelines emphasise the need to take an evidence-based approach to the inclusion of objectives for employment and other commercial uses.
-The NPF expects that the local authority's LECP would inform the LAP to provide for the co-ordinated spatial planning for the area.
+The NPF expects that the local authority's Local Economic and Community Plan (LECP) would inform the LAP to provide for the co-ordinated spatial planning for the area.

-The LAP is required to be consistent with any objectives of the RSES concerning strategic enterprise/employment sites or in respect of development type or location-specific development (e.g. rural development).
-In this regard, both the RSES and the Development

-Plans Guidelines recognise accessibility as a central consideration in selecting employment zonings and the transport provision of potential locations for development needs to be strategically considered, including through the application of the sequential approach.
-In this regard, the Office notes, in particular, that the RSES acknowledges serviced sites in the Lisbunny Industrial Park, the Stereame site and the former COTY factory as key attributes for Nenagh and that the Development Plan identifies the Stereame Business Park as a strategic employment location.
+The LAP is required to be consistent with any objectives of the RSES concerning strategic enterprise / employment sites, or in respect of development type or location-specific development (e.g. rural development).
+In this regard, both the RSES and the Development Plans Guidelines recognise accessibility as a central consideration in selecting employment zonings and the transport provision of potential locations for development needs to be strategically considered, including through the application of the sequential approach.

 The facilitation of retail facilities will also need to be considered to provide for the anticipated population growth.
-Regard should be had, in particular, to the sequential approach to the location of retail development and other provisions of the Retail Planning Guidelines for Planning Authorities (2012) and the position of the settlement in the retail hierarchy of the Development Plan.
+Regard should be had, in particular, to the sequential approach to the location of retail development and other provisions of the Retail Planning

+Guidelines for Planning Authorities (2012) (Retail Guidelines), and the position of the settlement in the retail hierarchy of the Development Plan.

-The application of the sequential approach to the zoning of lands for employment and commercial land uses, and the reuse of appropriate brownfield sites and vacant premises will contribute to the delivery of compact growth consistent with the National Strategic Objective of the NPF and will help implement the Government's TCF policy.
+The application of the sequential approach to the zoning of lands for employment and commercial land uses, and the reuse of appropriate brownfield sites and vacant premises will contribute to the delivery of compact growth consistent with the National Strategic Objective of the NPF and will help implement the Government's Town Centre First Policy.